abayley/takusen/README.txt

 Oracle gotchas on Windows
 -------------------------
-Some users have reported linker errors because their Oracle bin contains hsbase.dll, which is a library related to Heterogenous Services.
+Some users have reported linker errors because their Oracle bin contains hsbase.dll, which is an Oracle library related to Heterogenous Services.
 This DLL overrides GHC's HSbase.dll, and therefore causes linker errors.

 If you can control your Oracle client installation then either